megan-grug/Scotch-Funeral-Web/README.md

     One click to there will take them straight to a table of upcoming gigs.
 There is no clutter on the page distracting from the information.
 A hover effect has been used to add focus to the selected gig.
     All the key information including dates, venues is included.
 Venue information is a clickable link taking the user to the google maps location of the venue and where tickets can be bought online there is a link to buy tickets.
     Both of these external sites are linked here and open in new tabs to prevent the user feeling they need to leave the site to go and look these things up themselves.
+    I have included a screenshot of the gigs page as viewed on an iPhone 8 to show how easy the site makes it for existing fans to check in and see what gigs the band have coming up.
+All upcoming gigs are listed in one place, which is easy to find as it is listed as 'gigs' in the navigation bar which is present on every page.
+    The highlight feature makes it easy to add focus to the gig you are looking at, and the clickable links in the 'Buy Tickets' button and the venue address make it intuitive and easy to take the next steps towards planning to go to a gig without leaving the website.

 - Listen to music;